cloudflare/pint/docs/ignoring.md

 }
 ```

+## Disabling invididual checks for specific files

+To disable individual check for a specific rule use `# pint file/disable ...` comments
+anywhere in the file.
+This will disable given check for all rules in that file.

+See each individual [check](checks/index.md) documentation for details.

 ## Disabling individual checks for specific rules

 To disable individual check for a specific rule use `# pint disable ...` comments.